 05_Health & Social Care (HSCC) Content Licence.
 It is mandatory to supply Content Resources in Lot 1 under the terms within the HSCC Licence.

+06_Lot 2 Provider’s Licence / Agreement Template.
+To be completed by Bidders in order to set out their terms for the usage and supply of Content Resources under Lot 2 and Lot 2 Agents ONLY.